 The accompanying interim unaudited condensed consolidated financial information has been prepared according to the rules and regulations of the United States Securities and Exchange Commission ("SEC").
-In the opinion of management, all adjustments and eliminations, consisting only of normal recurring adjustments, necessary to present fairly and in conformity with accounting principles generally accepted in the United States of America ("GAAP") the financial position of Hines Global REIT II, Inc. as of March 31, 2017 and December 31, 2016, the results of operations for the three months ended March 31, 2017 and 2016 have been included.
+In the opinion of management, all adjustments and eliminations, consisting only of normal recurring adjustments, necessary to present fairly and in conformity with accounting principles generally accepted in the United States of America ("GAAP") the financial position of Hines Global REIT II, Inc. as of June 30, 2017 and December 31, 2016, the results of operations for the three and six months ended June 30, 2017 and 2016 have been included.
 The results of operations for such interim periods are not necessarily indicative of the results for the full year.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted according to such rules and regulations.
 For further information, refer to the financial statements and footnotes for the year ended December 31, 2016 included in Hines Global REIT II, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2016.

 Hines Global REIT II, Inc. (the "Company"), was formed as a Maryland corporation on July 31, 2013 for the purpose of engaging in the business of investing in and owning commercial real estate properties and other real estate investments.
-The Company intends to conduct substantially all of its operations through Hines Global REIT II Properties, LP (the "Operating Partnership").
+The Company conducts substantially all of its operations through Hines Global REIT II Properties, LP (the "Operating Partnership").
 Beginning with its taxable year ended December 31, 2015, the Company has operated and intends to continue to operate in a manner to qualify as a real estate investment trust ("REIT") for federal income tax purposes.
 The business of the Company is managed by Hines Global REIT II Advisors LP (the "Advisor"), an affiliate of Hines Interests Limited Partnership ("Hines"), pursuant to the Advisory Agreement between the Company, the Advisor and the Operating Partnership (defined below).

 On August 20, 2014, the Company commenced an offering of up to \$2.5 billion of its common stock (the "Offering") in any combination of Class A shares ("Class A Shares") and Class T shares ("Class T Shares") of the Company's common stock.
+The Company amended its Offering, effective April 28, 2017, such that it is now offering up to \$2.5 billion in shares of its common stock in any combination of Class A Shares, Class T Shares and Class I shares ("Class I Shares") of the Company's common stock.
 The Company engaged Hines Securities, Inc. (the "Dealer Manager"), an affiliate of the Advisor, to serve as the dealer manager for the Offering and market its shares.
-As of May 8, 2017, the Company had received gross offering proceeds of \$334.4 million from the sale of 34.3 million shares.
-See Note 13 - Subsequent Events for additional information regarding an update to the Company's Offering.
+As of August 7, 2017, the Company had received gross offering proceeds of \$379.8 million from the sale of 38.8 million shares.
+See Note 7 - Stockholders' Equity for additional information regarding the Company's Offering.

 The Company intends to invest the net proceeds from the Offering in a diversified portfolio of quality commercial real estate properties and other real estate investments throughout the United States and internationally.
-As of March 31, 2017, the Company owned direct investments in seven properties totaling 2.6 million square feet that were 97% leased.
+As of June 30, 2017, the Company owned direct investments in seven properties totaling 2.6 million square feet that were 97% leased.
 See the table in "Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations - Executive Summary" for additional information regarding each of the properties in which the Company owned an interest as of March 31, 2017.
+Management's Discussion and Analysis of Financial Condition and Results of Operations - Executive Summary" for additional information regarding each of the properties in which the Company owned an interest as of June 30, 2017.